aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 How much deeper would the ocean be without sponges?
+> 🥠 There is no mistake so great as that of being always right.

-Last update: Mon Nov 11 05:09:18 2024
+Last update: Tue Nov 12 05:08:37 2024

 ### Let's play! 🎮